Emperor spotted newt

 The smallest of their genus, emperor spotted newts have a distinctive, bold look that varies based on the individual.
 Their skin is a patchwork of black and white with a narrow, bright orange-red dorsal stripe.
 The bellies and legs of these amphibians are often whitish or orange-red and may also have black patches.

-In the wild, emperor spotted newts are known to only live in four specific streams in Iran.
+In the wild, emperor spotted newts are found in a very limited area of Iran.

 This particular newt species uses powerful pheromones for mating.
 The males will waft their pheromones towards the females with their tails in what looks like a dance.
 The females will then chase after the males as if playing tag.